d0gjlol/dotfiles/README.md

 ## 🚀 install

-before the installation, please install and change your shell to fish
+before the installation, please install and change your shell to fish because these dotfiles use fish
 ```
 sudo pacman -S fish
 chsh -s /usr/bin/fish